 - Open incognito mode pinned app from taskbar or start menu.
 First right click on the Google Chrome application and pin to taskbar/start menu.
 Right click on the icon and choose ‘New incognito window’ option.

-Right click on the Google Chrome shortcut icon on your desktop and go to “Properties”.
+You can simply edit the target path of Google Chrome shortcut and open Chrome in incognito mode by default in Windows.
+To do that, right click on the Google Chrome shortcut icon on your desktop and go to “Properties”.
 Alternatively, select Google Chrome icon and press “Alt + Enter” keys to open properties dialog.

 On the “Target” box move the cursor to last position and press space.
 Then add –incognito and click “Apply” button.
 Below is how the original and modified target entries should look like.
 Remember, the target location may vary based on your installation path.
 So just add “ -incognito” at the end of the path.